Charles G. Cooper, Commissioner

 Charles G. Cooper was appointed Texas Banking Commissioner by the Texas Finance Commission on December 1, 2008.
 His career in the banking industry spans over 45 years and includes senior level positions in both the public and private sectors.

-As Texas Banking Commissioner, his responsibilities include the chartering, regulation, supervision and examination of 237 Texas state-chartered banks (as of June 30, 2018) with aggregate assets of approximately $257.8 billion.
+As Texas Banking Commissioner, his responsibilities include the chartering, regulation, supervision and examination of 233 Texas state-chartered banks (as of December 31, 2018) with aggregate assets of approximately $262.4 billion.
 In addition, the Department supervises trust companies, foreign bank agencies and branches, prepaid funeral licensees, money service businesses, perpetual care cemeteries and private child support enforcement agencies.
 He was elected as Chairman of the Conference of State Bank Supervisors in May of 2016 and served a one year term.
+In September 2018, state bank supervisors appointed him to serve as the state banking representative on the Financial Stability Oversight Council (FSOC) for a two-year term.

 Mr. Cooper began his career in banking in 1970 with the Federal Deposit Insurance Corporation in the Dallas Region.
 In his 12 years within the public sector, he served in various capacities, including, examiner, review examiner and then field office supervisor of the Houston Northeast Field Office.
 He made the transition to the private sector in 1982 and since then has served as a banking executive, board member, educator and professional consultant to the industry.
 His financial services experience includes senior level positions associated with lending, credit administration, asset/liability management and general bank operations.